No, but your voice can make sound in different ways.

 Due to the number of structures involved in the vocal tract, we're capable of modifying the basic sound of the vocal fold vibration with great variety and subtlety, giving us many Voice Qualities - certainly more than just two!

-Perhaps the easiest way to understand Voice Quality is to think of the vocal tract structures and vocal register as ingredients and the Voice Qualities as 'recipes'.
+Perhaps the easiest way to understand Voice Quality is to think of the Source (vocal register) and Filter (vocal tract setting) as 'ingredients' and the Voice Qualities as 'recipes'.

 So are 'head' and 'chest' describing Vocal Registers or Voice Qualities?
 The confusion is that the terms are used to describe both – you'll hear singers and teachers refer to 'head voice' AND 'head register' as if they're the same thing.

-In reality, 'head' and 'chest' refer to different Laryngeal Mechanisms, and each of those can produce more than one Voice Quality.
+In the main, when they refer to 'head' and 'chest' register, they're actually identifying different Laryngeal Mechanisms.
+Confusion then creeps in as each of those those Mechanisms can be used to produce more than one Voice Quality.

 Whilst the terms 'head' and 'chest' can still make sense to singers in terms of the sensations they feel, they're clearly too unsubtle to fully describe the variety of sounds that we can make.
 The terminology is simple for beginners to grasp, but it's too simplistic to be sufficient for an elite singer.